giuliov/pipeline-your-pipelines/doc/6-Deploy_hosts.md

   # ... omissis ...
 ```

-`path.module` translates to the directory there is located the Terraform source.
+`path.module` translates to the directory where the Terraform source is located.

 `FirstLogonCommands.xml` lists a few actions to take, the last one launches our powershell script.